 Skip to content

 When you first start the application, you will see a menu like the one below.
 Don't let this scare you, we feel cold when we first enter the water.
 You can see the menu blocks by hovering your pointer over the image.
 RetroArch's menu is called Ozone and its goal is a being modern and fast menu experience.
 Ozone's simple user interface shows you everything you have access to.
-The way the interface appears on the screen; the main categories are on the left, subcategories are in the middle, and the selections are on the right.
+Note the way the interface appears on the screen: the main categories are on the left, subcategories are in the middle, and the selections are on the right.

 This is the notification tab connected to your system, where you can see the time and date.
 You can hide it or change the clock type.